 While not available in all countries, the “Facebook Payments users (higher than average spend)” lets you target people who have transacted using, you guessed it, Facebook Payments.
 I’m uncertain as to how popular Payments is, so throw this one in the mix for testing in your campaigns.

 Another targeting option that can be powerful when combined with others, is the Business Page Admin behavior.
-Take one part Business page admin, AND one part Frequent international traveler, and you’ve may have identified a high net-worth business owner.
+Take one part Business page admin, AND one part Frequent international traveler, and you may have identified a high net-worth business owner.

-- Find People Who Shop Online
+9. People Who Shop Online

-If you’re selling expensive stuff online, then you might try adding “Engaged Shoppers”, found under Behaviours >Purchase behavior.
+If you’re selling expensive stuff online, then you might try adding Engaged Shoppers, found under Behaviours >Purchase behavior.
 This way you’ll know your ads are getting in front of people willing to shop online.

-If you’ve made it this far, I hope you’ve realized that the power isn’t in any one particular targeting options, the real magic comes when you combine them.
-For a map of all the targeting options available in Facebook Ads, check out our Facebook Ads Targeting Guide.
+If you’ve made it this far, by now you should realize that the power isn’t in any one particular targeting options.
+The real magic comes when you combine audience targeting options.